 Portainer also supports the notion of resource ownership across all elements of the container environment, so every application, every persistent volume, every secret/config, and every network is owned by a user, a team, administrators, or is public (available to everyone).
 Users are only able to interact with resources they own, or co-own through a corresponding team membership.
 Portainer administrators always have visibility across all resources, and can take ow=nership of resources created by users, and then reassign ownership as they deem necessary.

 Portainer teams are like “groups” and are a simple way to logically group users who have either similar levels of access, are working on the same project, or are in some other way similar.
 Users can be members of multiple groups, and groups can be used to control access to, and have ownership of, resources.

-For Portainer Business users, Portainer provides a more granular access control, through role-based access control (RBAC).
+For larger teams, Portainer provides a more granular access control, through role-based access control (RBAC).
 Here, a user is assigned a role in Portainer, and that role dictates what they can see and do beyond their team membership.
 For example, the role “Endpoint Admin” is a user that is trusted explicitly with the management of one or more specific deployment locations (clusters/nodes) and they have admin equivalent permissions just on the endpoints they are assigned.
 The role “Helpdesk” is designed to provide a user with complete visibility of all deployed applications across a given endpoint, but the user with this role is unable

 to enact any changes, nor view any sensitive information about the deployed applications.
 The “Operator” role is a combination or the two prior, it’s a user that has visibly across all resources from one or more endpoints, and has the ability to interact with these resources (stop/start/inspect), but is unable to create new, or delete existing resources.
 Of course, there are also user specific roles such as a read-only user, who can only view resources for which they have been explicitly been allowed to see, but again, they cannot make any changes nor view sensitive information.